 The perfusion subteam is working on a peristaltic pump to drive the reagents through the chip.
 It will be composed of 3D printed parts as well as a motor controlled by an Arduino.
 The peristaltic pump relies on the driving force of rollers, which compress tubes and create a pressure difference, drawing fluid into the tube and allowing fluid flow.
 We will use this concept by powering a motor attached to rollers in order to push reagants into the microfluidic chip, modifying the rpm to suit the needs of the macrophage experiment.

 Hi everyone!
-My name is Mary and I’m a U2 Bioeng student in my 3rd year, and I’m the team lead for the Microfludiics project for this year.
+My name is Mary and I’m a U2 Bioeng student in my 3rd year, and I’m the team lead for micROS for this year.
 I am responsible for ensuring that the project runs smoothly, coordinating with subteam leaders and with the MRT team and contacting our mentor.
 In my free time, I enjoy nature walks and hiking in Banff, working with little kids, and watching hockey.